 The only picture I have of that area is this one with Mr. Boston hangin' out.
 You can see the previous wall color in the closet, which we decided to leave greenish, just for fun.
 You can also see the floor, which isn't the worst vinyl ever, but is still begging to be replaced with tile.

 Although the office is a big room, it doesn't count as a bedroom since there is no closet and you have to go through the master bedroom to get there.
 It has become one of the most useful rooms in the house, although it was pretty rough before:

-We painted it a shady of gray-blue that coordinates with our bedroom color, since you see right into the office from our room.
-It is still a work in progress, but at least I finally put up window treatments and changed the light fixture!
+We painted it a shade of gray-blue that coordinates with our bedroom color, since you see right into the office from our room.
+I made some easy window pelmets/valances, and we replaced the light fixture.

 The guest room before was not bad at a glance (except for the carpet), but there were a million holes in the wall, and the ceiling and trim (and walls, of course) all needed painting.

 We painted the walls and used most of the bedding & accessories from our bedroom in our old house (as well as our not-pictured mustard yellow curtain panels).
 It was decent for the short term!

 After... it is now the most recently redone room.
 We painted the walls a dark navy and moved in our old bed (we got a new king-size mattress).
 Picking out the accessories was a lot of fun- Mom & I spent many weekends at consignment stores, HomeGoods, etc.

 This teeny bedroom housed the X-box and Wii when we first moved in, so it was therefore dubbed the "game room".
 It is basically Stephen's dumping ground (his laundry, his guitar, his golf stuff, etc.).
 Although many people commented that the office would be a "great future nursery", this little room would probably be our choice to use as a nursery in the (not-any-time-soon) future.
 Before: